top of page

 What to Know About the New Parapet Inspection Requirements

-New York City has taken a significant step forward in enhancing urban safety and building security with the introduction of annual comprehensive parapet inspection regulations, effective from January 1, 2024.
-This initiative highlights the city's dedication to safeguarding its residents and visitors by mandating annual inspections of parapet walls on buildings that front the public right-of-way.
+New York City has taken a significant step forward in enhancing urban safety and building security with the introduction of annual comprehensive parapet inspection regulations, effective January 1, 2024.
+This initiative highlights the city’s dedication to safeguarding its residents and visitors by mandating annual inspections of parapet walls on buildings that front the public right-of-way.
 The goal is clear: to maintain these structural elements in prime condition and prevent potential hazards that could compromise public safety.
-In the following paragraphs, MyPropertyMan will outline what the parapet inspections entail, which buildings require them, and how property owners can ensure their buildings are up to code with the City.

 Scope of the Law